Murder of Segametsi Mogomotsi

 Segametsi Mogomotsi was a 14-year-old schoolgirl who was found murdered on 6 November 1994 in Mochudi, Botswana.
 She went missing sometime on 5 November, and her body was found naked and mutilated in an open space the next morning.
 The dipheko (medicine murder) sparked protests by the students at the Radikolo Community Junior Secondary School (RCJSS), the school where she attended, as well as among the citizens of Mochudi.
-The protests led to riots in neighbouring Gaborone, prompting the government of Botswana to call in the Scotland Yard.
+The protests led to riots in neighbouring Gaborone, prompting the government of Botswana to call in Scotland Yard.
 No one has been formally charged with the murder, and an official police report was conducted, but as of August 2012, the results have not yet been released.
 The murder inspired the stories in Unity Dow's novel The Screaming of the Innocent, Michael Stanley's mystery Deadly Harvest, and Alexander McCall Smith's novel The No. 1 Ladies' Detective Agency.